 e) Financial Report and Report of Auditors;

-f) The amount of the annual subscription;
+f) The budget for the coming year including the decision on the amount of the annual subscription;

 h) Election of President (where applicable);

 i) Election of Executive Committee Members (where applicable);